awsdocs/iam-user-guide/doc_source/id_roles_providers_saml.md

 }
 ```

-For more information about the SAML keys that you can check in a policy, see [Available Keys for SAML\-Based Federation](reference_policies_iam-condition-keys.md#condition-keys-saml)\.
+For more information about the SAML keys that you can check in a policy, see [Available Keys for SAML\-Based AWS STS Federation](reference_policies_iam-condition-keys.md#condition-keys-saml)\.

 For the permission policy in the role, you specify permissions as you would for any role\.
 For example, if users from your organization are allowed to administer Amazon Elastic Compute Cloud instances, you must explicitly allow Amazon EC2 actions in the permissions policy, such as those in the **AmazonEC2FullAccess** managed policy\.